CiscoDevNet/devnet-writing-guidelines/labs/README.md

 ## Getting Involved

-* If you'd like to make contributions, refer to [contributing.md](contributing.md).
+* If you'd like to contribute to an existing lab, refer to [contributing.md](contributing.md).
-* If you're interested in creating a Cisco DevNet Learning Lab, please contact a DevNet administrator for guidance.
+* If you're interested in creating a new Cisco DevNet Learning Lab, please contact a DevNet administrator for guidance.